top of page

 PALMER TOWNSHIP

-Treasurer’s Report: Roger Johnson read the balances from the Treasurer's report.
+Treasurer’s Report: Treasurer Roger Johnson read the balances from the Treasurer's report.
 Supervisor Demeules made a motion to approve the Treasurer’s Report.
 Supervisor Wipper seconded the motion.
 The motion carried unanimously.

-Supervisor Demeules made a motion to approve claims #24049- #24067, plus Conexus, and Excel total of 9,515.27 Supervisor Wipper second
+Supervisor Demeules made a motion to approve claims #25041- #25060, plus Conexus, $99,405.21.
+Supervisor Wipper seconded.

-Amy Bragelman, Palmer Township Clerk Approved as reviewed April 8th, 2024
+Amy Bragelman, Palmer Township Clerk Approved as reviewed April 14, 2025

 bottom of page